 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the ground was scraped and lime was spread over it.
 The bodies of the dead were placed in the area, and the area they had been laying was scrapped and lime was spread over it.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
 The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.

-Bille was considered too ill to be moved to the new camp.
 According to the final report on the 192nd Tank Battalion, by 1st Lt.
 Jacques Merrifield, and the records kept by the medical staff at Camp O’Donnell, Pvt.
 Billie M. Neal died of dysentery at Camp O’Donnell on Tuesday, May 26, 1942.
-He was buried in the camp cemetery in Plot 2, Row 8, Grave 971.
+He was the 800 POW to die in the camp and buried in the camp cemetery in Plot 2, Row 8, Grave 971.

 After the war, the U.S. Remains Recovery Team positively identified the remains of Pvt.
 Billie M. Neal.
-At the request of his family, the remains, of Pvt.
-Billie M. Neal, were returned to the United States and buried at Ft.
+At the request of his family, Pvt.
+Billie M. Neal’s remains were returned to the United States and buried at Ft.
 Gibson National Cemetery in Plot 3, 1533-B on October 22, 1948.